 Think you've got nothing in the house for supper?
 Take a look at this nifty little pasta recipe that comes together in minutes.
-Then think again.
+And then think again.

 Let's get clear about what hummus is and what it ain't.
 Real hummus tastes like nothing but hummus.
 Not fancy.
 Just perfect.